 We are not created equal.
-We are born light or dark skinned, to parents of education, or parents without access to education, and we grow up short or tall, slender or stocky.
-Our life chances, or options, are in many ways determined by our birth.
-The Victorian "rags to riches" novels which Horatio Alger wrote promoted the ideal that individuals can overcome all obstacles, raising themselves up by their bootstraps.
-Some people do have amazing stories, but even if you are quick to point out that Microsoft founder Bill Gates became fabulously successful despite his lack of a college education, know that his example is exception, not the rule.
-We all may use the advantages of our circumstances to improve our lives, but the type and extent of those advantages varies greatly across the planet.
+We are born light- or dark-skinned, to parents of education or parents without access to education, and we grow up short or tall, slender or stocky.
+Our life chances or options are in many ways determined by our birth.
+The Victorian "rags to riches" novels that Horatio Alger wrote promoted the ideal that individuals can overcome all obstacles, raising themselves up by their bootstraps.
+Some people do have amazing stories, but even if you are quick to point out that Microsoft founder Bill Gates became fabulously successful despite his lack of a college education, know that his example is the exception, not the rule.
+We all may use the advantages of our circumstances to improve our lives, but the type and extent of those advantages vary greatly across the planet.

 Cultures reflect this inequality, this diversity, and the divergent range of values, symbols, and meanings across communities.
 Can you tie a knot?
-Perhaps you can tie your shoes, but what about a knot to secure a line to a boat, or to secure a heavy load on a cart or truck?
-To bundle a bale of hay?
-You may not be able to, but if you were raised in a culture that place a high value on knot-tying for specific purposes, you would learn that which your community values.
+Perhaps you can tie your shoes, but can you tie a knot to secure a line to a boat, to secure a heavy load on a cart or truck, or to bundle a bale of hay?
+You may not be able to, but if you were raised in a culture that placed a high value on knot-tying for specific purposes, you would learn that which your community values.
 We all have viewpoints, but they are shaped by our interactions with our communities.
-Let's examine several points of divergence across cultures:
+Let's examine several points of divergence across cultures.